-Character refers to temperament, personality and moral fiber.
+Character refers to temperament, personality, and moral fiber.
 Does he have integrity?
-Does his keep his promises?
+Does he keep his promises?
 How do your personalities mesh?
 How do you handle conflicts when they arise?

 Chemistry is another word for attraction.
 Is he handsome in your eyes?
 Does he have qualities that appeal to you?
 Of course, chemistry and attraction are important in a relationship, but true beauty is more than a perfect smile or fit body.
 It's both inner and outer qualities, and how that person makes you feel.